Timeline of the Russian annexation of Crimea: March 2

 On March 2, 2014 a Ukrainian marine infantry detachment stationed around Feodosiya was surrounded by armed men demanding surrender by 9:00AM EET.
 In Sudak, radar station personnel were forced to give up their arms.
 The Ukrainian Navy building in Sevastopol was under siege and land-based assault by the Russian Army according to Ukrainska Pravda.

 On March 2, acting President Olexander Turchynov ordered all Ukrainian military reservists to be called up.

 At a Ukrainian military base near the village of Perevalne, there is an ongoing standoff between a handful of Ukrainian marines loyal to Kyiv and the surrounding Russian/Crimean forces.

 The newly appointed chief of the Ukrainian Navy, Denis Berezovsky, in televised statement announced that he refuses to follow orders from the self-declared government in Kyiv and declared loyalty to Crimean authorities and people.
 He was replaced by Serhiy Hayduk.

-The same day in Sevastopol, the crew of the command ship Slavutych thwarted an attempt to hijack the vessel by a boat manned by unidentified armed personnel.
+The same day in Sevastopol, the crew of the command ship Slavutych thwarted an attempt to hijack the vessel by a boat carrying unidentified armed personnel.

 The government of Crimea announced the formation of its own Defence Ministry.

 Ukrainian oligarchs, including Igor Kolomoisky and Serhiy Taruta (partner of Rinat Akhmetov), throw weight behind revolutionary government in Kyiv; get appointments as governors of eastern provinces.

 The head of the Security Service of Crimea Petyor Zima, Chief of Department of Internal Affairs in the Crimea Sergey Abisov, the head of Service for Emergency Situations Sergei Shakhov and acting Chief of the Border Guards of Crimea Victor Melnichenko each took an oath of allegiance to the people of the so-called "Putin-backed" Crimea.
 The ceremony took place in the Council of Ministers chamber in the presence of regional government officials, mayors of different cities and regions.